 Option 2 If you do not have a separate bell button on your layout, you can still activate the feature with your transformer whistle button.
 To activate the feature turn on the transformer throttle and get your engine into the neutral position (not RESET).
 Once in neutral, set the transformer throttle at 8 volts or less and press and hold the whistle button for at least three seconds.
 You will hear the bell chiming turn on and if you listen carefully you should hear an air release sound after three seconds have passed at which time you can release the whistle button.
 (Note: because the air release sound is hard to hear, we recommend that you count out a full three seconds before releasing the whistle button.)
-The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button a second time.
+The bell will continue to chime so if you want to turn off the bell ringing simply press and release chime, so if you want to turn off the bell ringing, simply press and release the bell button a second time.
 Interrupt the transformer throttle to enter either forward or reverse to allow the engine to begin running.
 (Note: the feature will only be activate in the first direction state you enter after triggering the feature from the neutral position.
 You cannot interrupt the power twice to enter another direction state and still have the feature active.)
 Once your engine begins running, you can trigger the sounds to begin by entering neutral.

-ACTIVATING AND TRIGGERING PASSENGER STATION ANNOUNCEMENTS
+ACTIVATING AND TRIGGERING FREIGHT YARD SOUNDS

-Before PFA can be heard the feature must be activated first.
-Activation is accomplished by holding down the bell button for three or more seconds as described in the Activating and Triggering The Passenger Station Sounds section found earlier on page 8.

-Once the feature is activated, PFA will be played the next time the engine enters the neutral position.
-In order for PFA to begin, power must remain on once the engine enters the neutral position.
-At this point ProtoSounds has taken over control of your engine and disabled the bell and whistle buttons from any further operator functions.
-In addition, ProtoSounds has reconfigured the way the DCRU reverse unit functions by disabling the reverse unit state during operation of the PFA feature.
-This forces the engine to leave your station in the same direction it arrived.
-The following operator controlled "events" control PFA's actions and sounds.
+Before FYS can be heard the feature must be activated first.
+Activation is accomplished by holding down the bell button for three or more seconds as described in the Activating and Triggering The Squeaking Brake Sounds section found earlier.
+Once the feature is activated, FYS will be played the next time the engine enters the neutral position.
+In order for FYS to begin, power must remain on once the engine enters the Neutral position.
+At this point ProtoSounds® has taken over control of your engine and disabled the bell and whistle buttons from any further operator functions.
+In addition, ProtoSounds® has reconfigured the way the reverse unit functions by disabling the reverse unit state during operation of the FYS feature.
+This forces the engine to leave your freight yard in the same direction it arrived in.
+The following operator controlled "events" control FYS's actions and sounds.

-Event 1 (Forward) While the locomotive is running in forward (or reverse) PFA is activated by the operator pushing and holding the bell button down for three or more seconds.
-The locomotive bell begins chiming and can be left on or turned off without disabling PFA.
+Event 1 (Forward) While the locomotive is running in forward (or reverse) FYS is activated by the operator pushing and holding the bell button down for three or more seconds.
+The locomotive bell begins chiming and can be left on or turned off without disabling FYS.

-Event 2 (Neutral Before Reverse) The operator now interrupts the transformer throttle to stop the engine and put it into neutral.
-If the throttle setting was at 14 volts or higher, ProtoSounds will play the sound of squealing brakes as the engine comes to a stop.
+Event 2 (Neural Before Reverse) The operator now interrupts the transformer throttle to stop the engine and put it into Neutral.
+If the throttle setting was at 14 volts or higher, ProtoSounds® will play the sound of squeaking brake sounds as the engine comes to a halt.

-I. Upon stopping of the engine, the operator must immediately turns the throttle back on as the engine sits in neutral.
-If the bell was not turned off after activating PFA. it now turns off automatically.
+A. Upon stopping of the engine, the operator must immediately turn the throttle back on to keep the engine in the Neutral position.
+If the bell was not turned off after activating FYS, it now turns off automatically.

-Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds.
+Note: Failure to turn the throttle back on within 3 seconds of leaving the Forward phase will disable FYS and shutdown ProtoSounds®.
 The next time you turn power back on your engine will be in the RESET position.
-See page 6 for more information.
+See page 4 for more information on RESET.